code-star/codestar-events-website/README.md

 Please run [elm-format](https://github.com/avh4/elm-format) on all your code before pushing to the repo for [consistency](https://github.com/avh4/elm-format#elm-format).

+### Installation and run once

 * `npm install -g elm-format@exp`
 * commit your code before formatting?
 * `elm-format app/src/`

+### Formatting in editor

+Set up according to editor specific guide on https://github.com/avh4/elm-format

+If it works well, it can be added to `npm run start`, e.g. with `"start": "npm run format && concurrently --kill-others \"http-server docs\" \"npm run watch\""`